pichumy/Mediacord/Mediacord/README.md

 ## Project Design

 Mediacord was designed as a copy of discord with the goal of learning how to code live interactivity between users.
 Many mistakes were made in the initial stages of this project, but these mistakes helped me understand a lot of the in-depth reasoning behind why things are done in certain ways, as well as better ways to approach problems in the future.
+The project may be refactored at a later date.

 ## Technologies